OrBenyamin7/Backgammon/README.md

 # Backgammon

-This is a project written in java using java.awt and javax.swing packages
+This is a Backgammon game written in java using java.awt and javax.swing packages